Learn How to Dehydrate Frozen Vegetables: A Complete Guide

 Time for Dehydration, Third Step:

 Dehydrate at a temperature of 125 degrees Fahrenheit (52 degrees Celsius).
 This could take anywhere from 6 hours to 10 hours, depending on the relative humidity of the room.
 For the optimal temperature to dehydrate vegetables, consult your dehydrator’s user manual.
+Different frozen vegetables dehydrate at varying times, so it’s important to monitor their dryness, especially when dehydrating mixed batches.

 Step Four: Make Sure It’s Dry